mstruk/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 3) Run loadbalancer (class `SimpleUndertowLoadBalancer`) without arguments and system properties.
 Loadbalancer runs on port 8180, so you can access Keycloak on `http://localhost:8180/auth`

-## Run Docker Authentication tests
+## Run Docker Authentication test

-First, validate that your machine has a valid docker installation and that it is available to the JVM running the tests.
+First, validate that your machine has a valid docker installation and that it is available to the JVM running the test.
+The exact steps to configure Docker depend on the operating system.

+By default, the test will run against Undertow based embedded Keycloak Server, thus no distribution build is required beforehand.
+The exact command line arguments depend on the operating system.

+### General guidelines

+If docker daemon doesn't run locally, or if you're not running on Linux, you may need to determine the IP of the bridge interface or local interface that Docker daemon can use to connect to Keycloak Server.
+ Then specify that IP as additional system property called *host.ip*, for example:

+    -Dhost.ip=192.168.64.1

+If using Docker for Mac, you can create an alias for your local network interface:

+    sudo ifconfig lo0 alias 10.200.10.1/24

+Then pass the IP as *host.ip*:

+    -Dhost.ip=10.200.10.1

+If you're running a Docker fork that always lists a host component of an image on `docker images` (e.g. Fedora / RHEL Docker) use `-Ddocker.io-prefix-explicit=true` argument when running the test.

+### Fedora

+On Fedora one way to set up Docker server is the following:

+    # install docker
+    sudo dnf install docker

+    # configure docker
+    # remove --selinux-enabled from OPTIONS
+    sudo vi /etc/sysconfig/docker

+    # start docker server
+    sudo systemctl start docker

+    # use shell with 'root' privileges to run the test
+    sudo sh

+    # make sure Docker is available
+    docker pull registry:2

-Finally, run the tests:
+Then, run the test passing `-Ddocker.io-prefix-explicit=true`:

     mvn -f testsuite/integration-arquillian/tests/base/pom.xml \
         clean test \
         -Dtest=DockerClientTest \
+        -Dkeycloak.profile.feature.docker=enabled \
+        -Ddocker.io-prefix-explicit=true

+### macOS

+On macOS all you need to do is install Docker for Mac, start it up, and check that it works:

+    # make sure Docker is available
+    docker pull registry:2

+Be especially careful to restart Docker server after every sleep / suspend to ensure system clock of Docker VM is synchronized with that of the host operating system - Docker for Mac runs inside a VM.

+Then, run the test passing `-Dhost.ip=IP` where IP corresponds to en0 interface or an alias for localhost:

+    mvn -f testsuite/integration-arquillian/tests/base/pom.xml \
+        clean test \
+        -Dtest=DockerClientTest \
-		-Dkeycloak.profile.feature.docker=enabled
+        -Dkeycloak.profile.feature.docker=enabled \

-If you're running a Docker fork which doesn't have the default docker.io prefix for pulling images (e.g. RHEL Docker), use `-Ddocker.io-prefix-explicit=true` argument when running the tests.
+        -Dhost.ip=10.200.10.1

+### Running Docker test against Keycloak Server distribution

+Make sure to build the distribution:

+    mvn clean install -f distribution

+Then, before running the test, setup Keycloak Server distribution for the tests:

+    mvn -f testsuite/integration-arquillian/servers/pom.xml \
+        clean install \
+        -Pauth-server-wildfly

+When running the test, add the following arguments to the command line:

+    -Pauth-server-wildfly -Pauth-server-enable-disable-feature -Dfeature.name=docker -Dfeature.value=enabled